 Bursa is not far from Istanbul and it took approximately 2 hours to arrive.
 In reality, if you leave Istanbul early in the morning and if you take the last bus back, you can do a day-trip to Bursa.
 But, I don’t suggest it because there is so much to see in Bursa, one day is not enough.
-Surely, you can rush through and see a lot, but you would also want to stop for a lunch or in one of many coffee shops to enjoy the moment and the beautiful atmosphere around you.
+Surely, you can rush through and see a lot, but you would also want to stop for a lunch or in one of many coffee shops, to enjoy the moment and everything around you.

-Well, the main reason why I chose to go to Bursa was because there is so much to see.
-It was the first major capital of the Ottoman Empire, after the Ottomans conquered in 1326.
-It remained the capital city until 1363 when the Ottomans conquered Adrianople, modern day Edirne, and moved the capital there.
+Well, the main reason why I chose to go to Bursa was because there is so much to see there.
+It was the first major capital of the Ottoman Empire, after Ottomans conquered in 1326.
+It remained the capital city until 1363 when the Ottomans conquered Adrianople, the modern day Edirne, and moved the capital there.

-Istanbul, being the Ottoman capital for many centuries, is certainly the key place to explore the Ottoman history, although the earliest Ottoman historical site dates from a period after the conquest in 1453.
+Istanbul, being the Ottoman capital for many centuries, is certainly the key place to explore the Ottoman history, although the earliest Ottoman historic site in Istanbul dates from a period after the conquest in 1453.
 The history in Bursa goes approximately 120 years further in the past.

-HOTEL IN BURSA
+MY HOTEL IN BURSA

 I stayed in a small 3-star Kardeş Hotel, in Kent Meydani.
 I normally use booking.com to book my hotels.
-The reason why I prefer booking.com rather than Airbnb is because booking.com usually gives you the option to cancel your booking several days before your check-in date.
+The reason why I prefer booking.com, rather than Airbnb, is because booking.com usually gives you an option to cancel your booking several days before your check-in date.

 In Turkish, meydani means square.
 Kent Meydani is a large square, surrounded by shops, coffee shops and restaurants.
 There is also a big shopping centre, with a big supermarket where you can buy alcoholic drinks.
 I mention this because most restaurants in Turkey do not offer them.
-Also, alcohol is not very common in Turkey and you have to look for places that sell such drinks, especially in more traditional places like Bursa.
+Also, alcohol is not very common in Turkey and you have to look for places that sell alcoholic drinks, especially in more traditional places like Bursa.

 So, if you want to have a drink, the only option is to buy a beer and have it in your hotel room.